LihangLiu/3d-colorization/objLoader/pyobjloader/README.md

 	batch_obj2vox.sh /path/to/objdata/root

 # 2. Visualize .npy file
-  rgb \in (0,1).
-All non-zero alpha is considered to be 1.
+  alpha channel: non-0 as 1.

+  rgb channels: assume to between (0,1), otherwise clipped to be (0,1).

 	python visvox.py path/to/npyfile.npy

 # 3. .npy -> .jpg
+  alpha channel: non-0 as 1.

+  rgb channels: assume to between (0,1), otherwise clipped to be (0,1).

 ## Usage
 	python vox2image.py path/to/npyfile.npy path/to/savedjpg.jpg